Make a Plan to Manage Your Asthma

 If you have asthma, you can help yourself by actively managing your condition.
 Work with your doctor to create a care plan called an asthma action plan. leaving site icon And make sure you’re doing all you can to manage your condition.

 If you have an inhaler, use it correctly.
-The American Lung Association offers tips and videos leaving site icon for correct use and maintenance of different types of equipment.
-The Centers for Disease Control and Prevention offers step-by-step videos leaving site icon and fact sheets on how to correctly use a metered dose inhaler, both with a spacer leaving site icon and without a spacer. leaving site icon You can also ask your health care provider to check your technique.
+The American Lung Association offers tips and videos leaving site icon for managing your asthma and correctly using medicine and equipment like inhalers and nebulizers.
+The Centers for Disease Control and Prevention offers step-by-step videos leaving site icon on how to correctly use a metered dose inhaler, both with a spacer and without a spacer.
+You can also ask your health care provider to check your technique.

 Track your health.
 Keep track of: